beameio/beame-sdk/README.md

 1. run npm install -g beame-sdk
 2. Go to https://registration.beameio.net/ with a regular web browser.
 2. Put in your name and email, and wait for a confirmation email.
-3. In the confirmation email, you should see a command that looks like this, run it, `beame creds createDeveloper --developerFqdn nc6qd6e6w0vd8hw5.v1.beameio.net --uid XXXXX-5a45-4165-a3cb-fb4060e46671`
+3. In the confirmation email, you should see a command that looks like this, run it:

+ 	`beame creds createDeveloper --developerFqdn nc6qd6e6w0vd8hw5.v1.beameio.net --uid XXXXX-5a45-4165-a3cb-fb4060e46671`

 ## Beame.io network diagram